Purshow/Awesome-Unified-Multimodal/README.md

 *Curated papers on unifying multimodal understanding and generation from my regular reading.*

 📬 **Have a new paper or collaboration idea?** Reach out to me at: **niuyuwei04@gmail.com**.
-🤝 **Seeking Opportunities:** I'm eager to discuss and collaborate, especially for industry internships in multimodal model unification!
+🤝 **Seeking Opportunities:** I'm eager to discuss and collaborate, especially for industry internships in unified multimodal model!

 ---